merovex-archival/merovex.github.io/_posts/2014-11-02-machines-like-us.markdown

 image: 3318600273_3ef4c48d0a_b-Machine.jpg
 categories:
 - Postal Marines Series
-keywords: "writing, plan, goals"
+keywords: writing, plan, goals
-description: "Description for front page & Third-party."
+description: Description for front page & Third-party.
 author: Ben Wilson
+tags:
+- Postal Marines Series
 ---
 <!--Lead Paragraph-->
 Computers will soon become more intelligent than us.
 Some of the best brains in Silicon Valley are now trying to work out what happens next.